csoren/c128cpm/README.md

     $ ./build-osx.sh

-If everything goes well, a new image cpm+128.d64 is created.
+If everything goes well, a new image cpm+128.d71 is created.

+### Unix, Linux, WSL

+It's possible to use the Windows Subsystem for Linux to build.
+Tested with Ubuntu on Windows 10, you'll need the following packages

+    $ apt-get install build-essential libreadline-dev libncurses-dev unzip

+Then just run

+    $ ./build-unix-sh